eval/deps-try/README.md

 - always use the latest release of Clojure.
 - conveniently use dependencies from maven/clojars, various git-hostings or local projects.
 - add dependencies _without_ restarting the REPL.
+- recipes
+  - seed the REPL-history with steps from a file.
 - dependencies are resolved in isolation (as much as possible)
   - ...ignoring global, project or project deps.edn.
 - rebel-readline provides: